 How would a continental network add value to your future AAS activities in terms of improving competencies and capacities?

 By learning from organisations in other countries On developing education programmes for extension agents

 Which Platforms/networks for exchange of experiences and for harmonisation in AAS exist in your country/Region?

-Research exchange
+At international level: Research exchange